minossweetdove/Intro/README.md

 I like being called Gabriel or Snake

-c+h are okay
+c+h are okay, dnc outfits and ask for inspo

 Mirage and Gabriel copinglink

-I really love Minos so Minos yumeshippers PLS dni
+I really love Minos so Minos yumeshippers PLS dni (i dont selfship with him but im just not comfortable with them)

 I have social anxiety and im scared to talk to people but feel free to interact (I might be dry or not), plus i get nervous easily and yes i do see your whispers sorry if i dont reply and im very awkward

 I also like rainbow lorikeets

-my favourite ultrakill ship is minosgabe dont kill me please
+my favourite and comfortable ultrakill ship is minosgabe dont kill me please

 If you like terraria and ultrakill pls add me i love both of those games alot